ASHUdev05/FizzBuzz/README.md

 $ git clone https://github.com/ASHUdev05/FizzBuzz.git
 ```
 ## Usage
-### Install the respective language compiler and then run the required file.
+### Install the respective language compiler and then run the required file
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.